Are you going to Sicily and looking for the best Sicily Beaches? Sicily is ideal for summer months.

 This northern Sicilian town features long sandy beaches.
-It is basically a picturesque and historic town with a beach with shallow waters.
+It is a picturesque and historic town with a beach with shallow waters.

 Its strategic location on the rocky headland also provides breathtaking views of the adjacent Mediterranean Sea.

 Cefalù is an embodiment of the Italian past.
-That is because it developed from the numerous fishing villages which graced Italy’s past.
+That is because it developed from the numerous fishing villages which graced Italy’s history.

-This is the place to be for sightseeing and photography.
-That is contained numerous archaeological sites and ancient buildings make it all the more a historical gem.
+Cefalu is the place to be for sightseeing and photography.
+It is seen in numerous archaeological sites and ancient buildings.
+Cefalu is a historical gem.

-Syracuse is a beach city right at the length of the Ionian coast.
-The city is generally famed from its ancient ruins.
+Syracuse is a Sicilian beach city right at the length of the Ionian coast.
+The town is generally famed from its ancient ruins.

 This notwithstanding, its coastal strip of Syracuse has perhaps some of the most beautiful beaches that the entire island of Sicily has to offer.

-Featuring breathtaking and white sandy shorelines, these beaches are surrounded by some incredible natural scenery which is great to behold.
+These beaches are surrounded by some incredible natural scenery, which is excellent to behold.